-17. The only servicing required is on the camera and photoflash crates and is a periodic examination of the silica gel air driers and lubrication of the hinges and latch pin mechanisms on the access doors.
-Servicing instructions for the F95 and F97 cameras are in A.P.
-1355C, Vol. 1.

-Lowering the crotes to the servicing position

-18. To enable the access doors to be opened for servicing operations, both crates can be lowered to a drooped position from their port attachments and secured in this position by jury struts (fig 6) which are normally stowed on top of the doors.
+Fig. 4.
+Bomb door fairing on the bomb door are bolted two on each side of the fairing, each port side bracket being accompanied by a single quick-release pin which is anchored to the fairing by a 6 in. long wire cable.
+The two starboard side attachment brackets are each supplied with a trunnion, nut and adjustable bush, which are fitted following the identical procedure for the camera and photoflash crates.
+Five subsidiary fairing assemblies are attached at intervals along each side of the fairing and eliminate any airflow into the bomb bay past the side of the fairing.
+SERVICING 17.
+The only servicing required is on the camera and photoflash crates and is a periodic examination of the silica gel air driers and lubrication of the hinges and latch pin mechanisms on the access doors.
+Servicing instructions for the F95 and F97 cameras are in A.P.112P-0202-1ABC and A.P.112P-0211-1.
+Lowering the crates to the servicing position 18.
+To enable the access doors to be opened for servicing operations, both crates can be lowered to a drooped position from their port attachments and secured in this position by jury struts (fig 6) which are normally stowed on top of the doors.
 If the weight of the crates and the number of personnel available prohibit manual lowering, the hydraulic winching arrangement used for installing and removing the crates (Cover 1, Sect.
 2, Chap.
 5B), may also be used to lower the crates to the servicing position.

-Note
+Note ...

-The hoisting beam embodies two holes through which the lifting hook, Ref No. 26NA/95154, is attached.
-When it is required to lower a crate to the servicing position, the hook must be attached through the starboard hole (this will be at the port side when the bomb door is closed for attaching the hook), the other hole being used only when installing or removing the crate.
+The lifting hook can be passed through one of two holes in each hoisting beam; the port hole is used when installing the crate and the starboard hole is used when lowering the crate to the servicing position.

-Replacement of silica gel 19.
-The silica gel, Ref No. 33C/790, contained in the four camera crate airintakes, is of an indicator type initially coloured cobalt blue.
-When the silica gel becomes saturated with moisture, the colour will change to pink, thus indicating that replacement is necessary.
+Replacement of silica gel

+19. The silica gel, Ref No. 33C/790, contained in the four camera crate air intakes, is of an indicator type initially coloured cobalt blue.
+When the silica gel becomes saturated with moisture the colour will change to pink, thus indicating that replacement is necessary.

+Finish and external markings (fig 7)

+20. The positions and dimensional details of the external markings on the camera and photoflash crates are shown on fig 7.
+Instructions in A.P.101B-1202-1A, Cover 1, Sect.
+2, Chap.
+4, regarding painting external surfaces are applicable to the bomb door fairing, camera and photoflash crates.
+The painting and marking instructions for post-Mod 1698A aircraft are applicable to post-Mod 5342A/5358 equipment.
+The surfaces exposed on bomb door rotation are painted dark sea grey to specification:-

+DTD 5580/GLOSS (post-Mod 5259)

+DTD 5580/MATT (post-Mod 5270)

+DTD 5599A/MATT (post-Mod 5342A)

 INSTALLATION AND REMOVAL

 Camera - installation

-20. Mounting frames must be bolted to all cameras prior to installation (para 10).
-The attachment of a mounting frame to a camera, forming a complete unit, is shown in fig 2a.
+21. Mounting frames must be bolted to all cameras prior to installation (para 10).
+The

+attachment of a mounting frame to a camera, forming a complete unit, is shown in fig 2a.
 With the armament master safety break disconnected (Cover 3, Sect.
 5, Chap.
-4) each unit is installed as follows:
+4) each unit is installed as follows:-

 Note...